Project-Elice/Intelligent-virtualroom/README.md

 1. Face_reidentification - face-reidentification-retail-0095.xml
 2. Landmarks_Regression - landmarks-regression-retail-0009.xml

+#### Running on the Intel® Movidius™ Neural Compute Stick(optional)

+By default, the application runs on the CPU.
+User can specify which models to run on Intel® Movidius™ Neural Compute Stick by using the flags specified.

+Note : If you want to run inference on  Intel® Movidius™ Neural Compute Stick device you'll need an FP16 version of the model.

 Steps for running with Intel® Movidius™ Neural Compute Stick plugin

 1. Run the command manually